openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

     frontend_status: Done

-The class ``Promise<T>`` represents the values returned by launch expressions (see :ref:`Create and Launch a Coroutine`) and dynamic import expressions (see :ref:`Dynamic Import Expression`).
+The class ``Promise<T>`` represents the values returned by launch expressions (see :ref:`Create and Launch a Coroutine`).
 It belongs to the core packages of the standard library (see :ref:`Standard Library`), and can be used without any qualification.

 The methods are used as follows: